Larissa Cremaste: Modern situation

-The visible ruins of the Classical-Hellenistic period are partially covered by the masonry of this later city.
-The most well-preserved part of the Medieval city is the hill-top keep which had been constructed on top of the previous acropolis, with a large cistern at its centre.
+The visible ruins of the Classical-Hellenistic period are partially covered by the masonry of the medieval settlement of Gardiki.
+The most well-preserved part of the medieval city is the hill-top keep which had been constructed on top of the previous acropolis, with a large cistern at its centre.
 The ruins of a church, the co-called Frangoekklisia (the "Frankish church") was visible immediately west of the ancient city wall by the early 20th century, but nothing of it remains today.
-Most of the visible remains on the site are now quite overgrown with pournaria, making it hard to discern most of the antiquities.
+Most of the visible remains on the site are now quite overgrown with shrubland, making it hard to discern most of the antiquities.

 An early Christian basilica, Ayia Dynamis, with preserved mosaics was uncovered in 1981 about 5 km to the south close to the harbour settlement of ancient Larissa.